Physics-informed Guided Disentanglement in Generative Networks: Physical model-guided disentanglement

 The previously described strategy only holds for differentiable parameters~$w_{d}$, since we use backpropagation of an adversarial loss.
 Nonetheless, many models include non-differentiable parameters~$w_{nd}$ that could equally impact the realism of our model~$W_{\text{Mod}}(.)$.
 For example, a model generating raindrops occlusion would include differentiable parameters like the imaging focus, but also non-differentiable ones like the shape or number of drops -- all of which significantly impact visual appearance.
-Incorrect sizing of non-differentiable parameters $w_{nd}$ can lead to a wrong disentanglement.
+However, the sizing of non-differentiable parameters $w_{nd}$ is both complex and time-consuming (as evaluated in Sec.~\ref{sec:exp-ablation}), and incorrect sizing is likely to achieve suboptimal disentanglement.
 Manual approximation of optimal~$w_{nd}$ parameters via trial-and-error might also be cumbersome or impractical for vast search space.
 To circumvent this, we exploit a genetic strategy estimating~$w_{nd}$.

 In our method, non-differentiable parameters are fed to a genetic optimization strategy.
 The evolutionary criteria remain the same as for differentiable parameters, that is the pretrained discriminator ($D^\text{ent}$) adversarial loss.
 In practice, to avoid noisy updates after genetic estimation, we average adversarial loss over a fixed number of samples to reliably select a new population.
 After convergence, we extract the optimal parameter set~$\tilde{w}_{nd}$.
 In our experiments, we use CMA-ES~\cite{hansen2003reducing} as evolutionary strategy, but the proposed pipeline is extensible to any other genetic algorithm. \\